Hcore-Init: Neural Network Initialization based on Graph Degeneracy: Conclusion

 \section{Conclusion}

-In this paper, we propose \textbf{Hcore-Init}, an initialization method applicable on the most common blocks of neural network architectures, i.e. convolutional and linear layers.
-This method capitalizes on a graph representation of the neural network and more importantly the definition of hypergraph degenarcy providing a neuron ranking for the bipartite architecture of the neural network layers.
-Our method, learning with a small pretraining of the neural network, outperforms the standard Kaiming initialization, under the condition that the initialization distribution has zero expectancy.
+In this paper, we propose \textbf{Hcore-Init}, a novel initialization method applicable on the most common blocks of neural network architectures, i.e. convolutional and linear layers.
+This method capitalizes on a graph representation of the neural network and more specifically on the densest parts of it found by the hypergraph degeneracy methods we define, providing thus a neuron ranking for the bipartite architecture of the neural network layers.
+Our method, learning with a small pretraining of the neural network, outperforms the state of the art Kaiming He initialization, under the condition that the initialization distribution has zero expectancy.
 This work is intended to be used as a framework to initialize specific blocks in more complex architectures that might bear more information and are more valuable for the task at hand.